 ])self.height.set(new_height)

-Note that we have to read
+Note that in this last code block, we first read

-previous layout fields, depends on the children’s fields, not the
+field, unlike the previous layout fields, depends on

 So that’s all the layout fields on BlockLayout